 “I then came to see London Met over the summer, way after all the other unis – and that’s when I realised I should have applied here instead.
 I chose this Uni mainly because of the course and the really impressive lab,” she continues.

 “Funnily enough, working at the Uni,” Sophia explains.
-She’s earning while she learns as a student ambassador for London Met, and has made some great friends as a result.
-“I love it!
-It’s really fun because we never do the same shift – each time the students and the things that we do will be slightly different.”
-Sophia's also enjoyed the practical aspects of her course, especially "the time that we get to spend at the lab, doing all the really cool experiments."
+She was earning while she studied as a student ambassador for London Met, and made some great friends as a result.
+“I loved it!
+It was really fun because we never did the same shift – each time the students and the things that we did would be slightly different.”
+Sophia also enjoyed the practical aspects of her course, especially "the time that we got to spend at the lab, doing all the really cool experiments."

 What makes it an especially valuable degree?

 Like other undergraduate students here, Sophia benefitted from work experience opportunities that are built into the degree course, perfect for furthering her plans to get into graduate medicine and train as a surgeon.

 “I’m not a social animal – but sometimes after lectures I’d go with my friends to The Rocket, which is the Uni bar – to chat and play pool.”